How to Rebuild Your Search Index on Microsoft Outlook 365

 - Choose Indexing Options, then click Advanced.
-Do keep in mind that this step may require administrator access.
+Keep in mind that this step may require administrator access.

-- You should find delete and rebuild index on the window.
+- You should find the delete and rebuild index option in the window.
 Click Rebuild, then OK.

 - Restart your computer once the rebuilding is done.

 Here is the best solution for rebuilding the search index on Mac:

 - Go to System Preferences from the Apple menu.

 - Select Spotlight and then click the Privacy option.

 - Add a folder to the list of non-indexed folders by clicking the plus sign (+).